 However, if you’re applying to your first entry-level part time job, you probably won’t need a resume.
 For example, many basic positions in the service industry (especially in restaurants) don’t require a resume if you explain you don’t have any work experience yet.

 To start things off, it’s important to have a reference to use while writing your resume.

-Here’s an example of a part time job resume for a college student who’s applying to a tutoring job:
+Here’s a resume example written by a college student who’s applying to a part-time tutoring job:

 Why this part time job resume example works

 This resume example is perfect for a part time job because it starts off with a convincing resume objective (perfect for someone just starting their career) and immediately afterward displays the candidate’s academic background (an excellent move for those with little work experience).

 Additionally, because the candidate is applying for a part-time math tutoring job, they highlight using their math skills in their work experience by using phrases such as “calculate” and “budget”, and they make it known that they have great people skills (such as being friendly and courteous).

 One of the best ways to make your resume is by filling out one of our free resume templates.
 All our templates are designed by experts and free to download for Microsoft Word or Google Docs.

 How to make a resume for a part time job